Easy Roasted Beetroot and Lentil

 If you have a big bunch of beets then I find it is much easier to roast all of them at once.
 That way you can use them as and when you need them.
 They will store roasted in the fridge in an air-tight container for 4-5 days

-The roasted beetroot and lentil dish really is super tasty hot and cold.
+The roasted beetroot and lentil dish is super tasty hot and cold.
 But here are a few extra serving ideas to enhance the enjoyment further:

 Add extra roasted vegetables – try adding carrots, courgettes, aubergines or peppers when roasting your beetroot, They can then be served alongside the beetroot and lentils for an extra dose of vitamins and fibre.